Charliechen114514/From-0-To1-Tutorials-for-ds-algorithm-lib-in-C/README_EN.md

 ![GUI](https://img.shields.io/badge/Introduction-About_This_Tutorial-blue)

-​	Hello!:wave: This is a toturials for createing a portable C Data structure And Algorithm Library by steps!
+​	Hello! :wave: This is a toturials for createing a portable C Data structure And Algorithm Library by steps!
 I will steply inroduced how to learn this topic.

 ![GUI](https://img.shields.io/badge/Setup-Things_You_Need_To_Do_Before_Start-green)